30 Jun 2019

 My friends, that's why we are glad to leave this world behind because there is a hope, there's a joy, there is a promise, there is an assurance.
 And Jesus did it all for you.
 You realize that!
 Why would I follow Christ?
 Because that's the way of joy.
 And let me tell you that is the way of love.
 He loved me so much that He gave His life on the cross to pay for our sins.

-Friends, if you're here today, you do not know Jesus, let me tell you the crux, the central teaching of the good news of the Bible, is that Jesus came to be the Lamb of God to take away all your sins.
+Friends, if you're here today, you do not know Jesus, let me tell you the crux, the central teaching of the good news of the Bible, is that Jesus came to be the Lamb of God to take away all your sin.
 Every religion tells you, “Do good, do good, do good, do good, do good, so that maybe you are good enough for God.”

 Christianity says, “No!
 You will never be good enough for God but Jesus paid it all.”
 He died on the cross because that's what the good God wants.
-The good God wants to save undeserving sinners and in order for the good God to forgive us our sins, to justify us a price must be paid and price is paid only by Jesus Christ.
+The good God wants to save undeserving sinners and in order for the good God to forgive us our sins, to justify us a price must be paid and that price is paid only by Jesus Christ.
 This is what we call grace - the undeserved favour God so generously bestows upon us.

 If you are new with us, if you're not a Christian, let me tell you, “Jesus paid it all.”
 He's the Lamb of God that takes away the sin of the world.
-Will you today, turn from your sin and repent and believe Jesus?
+Will you today, turn from your sin, repent and believe Jesus?
 Because He is the way the truth and the life.

 Oh my friends, my brothers and sisters in Christ, I speak to you today.
 Do you come to church, do you believe in Jesus because you think that, that is a formula to success in this life?
 Then, you've signed up for the wrong Jesus.
 Because the Jesus of the Bible says, “If anyone would come after Me, let him deny himself.
 Let him take up his cross daily because that's where I went.
 I went to the cross and those who follow Me must go to the cross.
 But as I am set at the right hand of the throne of God, those who follow Me will taste of that endless joy.
 That Kinderjoy, multiplied a gazillion times that will be, that eternal home.”